isabella232/solutions-geoevent-java/README.md

 solutions-geoevent-java
 ====================

-repository for solution's team's geoevent server development
+repository for solution team's geoevent server development

 To install the compiled adapter, copy the geomessage-adapter-10.2.0.jar file in the ./defense-adapter/target directory and paste into your ``<Geoevent Server Install>\deploy`` directory.